 In addition to thoroughly recounting the course of the post-mortem, the autopsy included an analysis by the medical examiner.
 If possible, an autopsy report concludes with the cause and manner of death.
-These are also terms of art that commonly are thought to by synonymous.
+These are also terms of art that commonly are thought to be synonymous.
 They are not.

 By way of example, consider a knife wound.
-An autopsy report might conclude that the knife would was the cause of death.
+An autopsy report might conclude that the knife would be the cause of death.
 This leaves the door open to a determination of the manner of death, the “how” of the cause of death.
 Was the knife wound that resulted in death the result of:

 In many cases, the autopsy report will contain a final determination of the cause and manner of death.
 In some cases, this is not possible and further forensic investigation must occur.
 More often than not this additional forensic investigation is in the form of lab testing of blood, other bodily fluids, and tissue.
 The autopsy report will make note of what types of additional testing and forensic investigation is required.

-The autopsy report generally is completed regardless of whether additional forensic investigation is necessary.
+The autopsy report generally is completed regardless of whether an additional forensic investigation is necessary.
 As is discussed in a moment, the results of such testing become a part of the broader coroner’s report.

 Definition of a Coroner’s Report

 As mentioned previously, a coroner’s report is a comprehensive document that contains the results of all aspects a forensic investigation associated with a person’s death.
-The report is prepared by a medical examiner of county coroner and made available to next of kin and law enforcement personnel as well (if a crime is the suspected manner of death).
+The report is prepared by a medical examiner or county coroner and made available to next of kin and law enforcement personnel as well (if a crime is the suspected manner of death).

 Elements of a Coroner’s Report